-Jocko, a former high school athlete in a variety of disciplines including football, baseball and track athletics (100- 400 m).
-Heis consulting you after his 30th birthday, wanting to get back in shape.
-He is already in reasonably good shape but wants to optimize his physique in order to have a shot at competing in a bodybuilding event.
+Jocko, is a former high school athlete in various disciplines, including football, baseball, and track athletics (100- 400 m).
+He is consulting you after his 30th birthday to get back in shape.
+He is already in reasonably good shape but wants to optimize his physique to have a shot at competing in a bodybuilding event.

-Based on the information above, please calculate the following (only final answer required):
+Based on the information above, please calculate the following (only the final answer is required):